- Idea № 1. Make it clear

 Everything you do can be a little harder if you don’t have the right people around.
 You’re looking for a job but can’t get a recommendation, you need to visit a qualified doctor, but don’t know one and also know nobody who can recommend one.

-In “Never Eat Alone” Ferrazzi reveals that few people know how when it comes to networking.
+In “Never Eat Alone” Ferrazzi reveals that few people know-how when it comes to networking.

-Experienced networkers and negotiators will hardly be stunned by Ferrazzi’s book, but it will serve as an excellent introduction for those new to the topic .
+Experienced networkers and negotiators will hardly be stunned by Ferrazzi’s book, but it will serve as an excellent introduction for those new to the topic.

 Occasional repetition of ideas and lack of information for experienced networkers and negotiators.

-How real networkers work?
+So, how real networkers work?
 Here are a couple of ideas from the author.

 Idea № 1.
 Make it clear

 Analyze your strengths and weaknesses.
 Do it all by yourself or with a little help from your friends and relatives.
-Either way, it will help you define vector of your work.
+Either way, it will help you define the vector of your work.
 Know your mission.

 Your goals must be clear and achievable but remain ambitious and far-reaching.
 Write your goals down and try to estimate a completion period for each.
-This is an excellent way to visualize your dream.
+That is an excellent way to visualize your dream.

-Once you define your mission and plan your actions you are going to need people.
+Once you define your mission and plan your actions, you are going to need people.
 Discuss your plans with friends, relatives and those you are close with.
 They can not only support you but also provide valuable feedback for your actions.